anshvert/TypeRite/README.md

-# Real-Time Collaborative Text Editor with React & Firebase
+# TypeRite

-Welcome to the **Real-Time Collaborative Text Editor** project!
+Welcome to a **Real-Time Collaborative Text Editor with React & Firebase** project!
 This editor, styled like Google Docs, allows multiple users to edit a document simultaneously with live updates.
 Built using **React**, **Firebase**, and **React Quill**, this project demonstrates key features such as real-time synchronization and optimized database interactions.

 ### Project Overview